 What is a consent order?

-There are many legal professionals who can help prepare your consent order.
-Whilst you don’t need a solicitor to draft or write up your consent order, you do need someone who understands the legal process and has experience in drafting the consent order form.
-This is where we can help.
+While you don’t need a solicitor to draft or write up your consent order, you do need someone who understands the legal process and has experience in drafting the consent order form.

-A financial consent order details how you're going to sort out your finances post-separation.
-A consent order will include how you'll separate or allocate any assets, debts, pensions, and income you may have once you're divorced, or your civil partnership has been dissolved.
+A financial consent order details how you’re going to sort out your finances post-separation, outlining how you’ll separate or allocate any assets, debts, pensions, and income once you’re separated.

-Consent Orders are legally binding, meaning they will protect you both if anyone tries to change their mind in the future.
+Consent orders are legally binding, meaning they will protect you both if anyone tries to change their mind or make a claim in the future.

 Why do I need a consent order?